oflorez/HumanGenomeAssemblies/README.md

 ```
 **Making bed file for region of interest**

-To utlizer straglr tool to detect repeat, we need to create a bed file of region of interest and repeat sequence.
+To utilize the Straglr tool for repeat detection, you need to create a BED file that defines the regions of interest and the repeat sequences you want to analyze.

-For example, if we want to search repeat number between CLPTM1L exon7 and exon8, first we need to retrive sequence from UCSC genome browser or other similiar tools.
+want to find the number of repeats between CLPTM1L exon 7 and exon 8.
+To do this, follow these steps:

+1. Retrive sequence from UCSC genome browser or other similiar tools.
+Access the human genome version 38 in the UCSC Genome Browser (https://genome.ucsc.edu/cgi-bin/hgGateway).

-In the browser, go to human genome 38 in UCSC genome browser: (https://genome.ucsc.edu/cgi-bin/hgGateway) and search gene of interest, for this exmaple, CLPTM1L.
+2. Search for the gene of interest, in this case, CLPTM1L.

-Zoom in to the exon7 and exon8 location, once located, the box on the top will tell the chromosome location: `chr5:1330335-1331824`
+3. Zoom in on the location that corresponds to exon 7 and exon 8.
+Once you've located it, the information box at the top will display the chromosome location. `chr5:1330335-1331824`

-To get the repeat sequence, select `vuew` -> `DNA` -> and select `get DNA` and it will show the sequenec of this target region.
+4. To obtain the sequence, select `View` and then choose `DNA` Next, click on `get DNA`. it will show the sequenec of this target region.